elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

   * You could nest fields as tuples.
 For example, if two fields are always read or updated together, they could be moved to a tuple (or another composite data structure)

-The challenge is to balance the changes above with API ergonomics, in particular, when fields may be frequentlyb read and written to.
+The challenge is to balance the changes above with API ergonomics, in particular, when fields may be frequently read and written to.